Ileha/WebServer/README.md

 ###About
 This is web server on C#
 In this web server can add your own modules like http handlers, mime handlers, exception and resource viewer.
-All of this you mast write compile and copy in directory which written in config.
+All of this you must write compile and copy in directory which written in config.

 For adding http handler necessary implement abstract class Host.HttpHandler.IHttpHandler this class inform program about http version, type of request handle and it consist logic which handle request string.
 *code example for http handler*